It’s time for Lehigh’s annual doctor appointments.

 “People work very closely with the faculty in a more mentor-based relationship and students tackle research questions in close collaboration with faculty,” Packer said.

-Packer said the primary aim of a doctoral candidate, no matter what their discipline might be, is to advance their given field in some way.
+Packer said the primary aim of a doctoral student, no matter what their discipline might be, is to advance their given field in some way.
 He said the goal should be to think of something no one has ever done before.

 He said undergraduate studies help with learning the framework and ideas of a field, while doctorate work has students becoming “independent investigators” in their own research.

 This process of obtaining a doctoral degree can take anywhere from four to seven years and ends with writing a dissertation.
 Packer said the beginning of the process is similar to undergraduate study but quickly transitions into research and taking a general exam around the midpoint.

 Scully said the exam is one week long and requires writing three 12-to-15-page papers.

 “You basically have to synthesize and analyze the 100 readings you did that year,” she said.

 While Lehigh doctorate programs share general similarities across disciplines in their workload, they are different in the day-to-day life of students.
 Kyle Brett, a second year doctoral student in the English program, is studying American literature and 19th century American literature with a minor field in transatlantic romanticism.

 He said his coursework is different from Scully’s psychology requirements and other scientific programs.

 “I read a book a day,” Brett said.
 “Coursework has been a blast, and it’s great that master’s and Ph.D students get to teach English 1 and 2, and I’m teaching the Lehigh Review.”